Enhanced stability of pressure relief valves: mechanistic design and analysis: Derivation of the quarter-wave model

 \section{Derivation of the quarter-wave model}

-It has been shown the first pipeline mode is to first mode to lose the stability when the pipe length is increased.
-Then we take $N = 1$ in Eq.~\eqref{eq:trial-solution-coll-dimensional}, where we model the pressure and velocity distributions with where $v_L$ is defined in \eqref{eq:BC-V-at-1} as
+The purpose of this section is to provide definitive details of the derivation of the quarter-wave model in the presence of convective nonlinearity, pipe friction and inlet pressure loss.
+We take $N = 1$ in Eq.~\eqref{eq:trial-solution-coll-dimensional}, thus leading to pressure and velocity distributions given by where $v_L$ is defined in Eq.~\eqref{eq:BC-V-at-1} as

 in this context (without the term $p_b$ in the case of gas flow) and

 We then substitute the assumed pressure and velocity distributions into the pipeline fluid dynamics equations, and force them to be satisfied at the midpoint of the pipe, i.e.~at $\xi = L/2$.
 Then we can arrive at